Building Recommender Systems with Machine Learning and AI

-Learn how to build machine learning recommender systems from one of Amazon's pioneers in the field.
-Frank Kane spent over nine years at Amazon, where he managed and led the development of many of Amazon's personalized product recommendation technologies.
+Learn how to build machine learning recommendation systems from one of Amazon's pioneers in the field.
+Frank Kane spent over nine years at Amazon, where he managed and led the development of many of Amazon's personalized product recommendation systems.

 You've seen automated recommendations everywhere - on Netflix's home page, on YouTube, and on Amazon as these machine learning algorithms learn about your unique interests, and show the best products or content for you as an individual.
 These technologies have become central to the largest, most prestigious tech employers out there, and by understanding how they work, you'll become very valuable to them.